DiagnosticsMonkey/Tool-Ponder_Pico2/docs/design.md

 >[!TIP]
 >The `/CTRLD` box can be useful if you have multiple boards which you're tracking the status of, but you're experimenting heavily with one and are never intending on returning it to a defined build standard.

+### Serialisation

+Serialisation is provided next to the Mod Strike box in the form `X-Y-ZZZZ`.